cjmartin/launchcalendar.org/_posts/2025-05-13-falcon-9-starlink-group-6-83.md

       https://www.space.com/space-exploration/launches-spacecraft/spacex-falcon-9-rocket-launches-28-starlink-satellites-to-orbit-on-record-breaking-28th-flight-video
 images: []
 ---
-On May 13, 2025, SpaceX launched the Falcon 9 B1067-28 with Starlink Group 6-83 from Kennedy Space Center LC-39A at 05:02 UTC.
-The mission deployed 28 Starlink v2 Mini satellites, expanding SpaceX’s Starlink broadband constellation and marking the 57th Falcon 9 mission of the year.
-Falcon 9 set a new reuse record with its 28th flight, targeting booster recovery on 'Just Read the Instructions' in the Atlantic Ocean.
-The 28 satellites were to be deployed into low Earth orbit about 65 minutes after liftoff.
-This launch is part of SpaceX’s ongoing effort to expand the Starlink constellation, which comprises about 7,400 operational satellites.
+After a weather delay, SpaceX launched the Starlink Group 6-83 mission on Tuesday, May 13, 2025 at 05:02 UTC from Kennedy Space Center LC-39A.
+Falcon 9 booster B1067 flew for a record 28th time and landed on 'Just Read the Instructions' in the Atlantic Ocean.
+The payload consisted of 28 Starlink v2 Mini satellites added to SpaceX's growing broadband constellation, which now comprises around 7,400 operational satellites.
+The launch was delayed from the originally planned May 12 liftoff due to adverse weather.
+Live coverage was available via SpaceX's X (Twitter) account and X TV app, highlighting both the company's fast launch cadence and ongoing Starlink expansion.